• Skip to primary navigation

 If meat is not the best choice, opt for some greens - lots of options there, but broccoli is great.

 Why?
-First, it has unique flavors that will complement the funeral potatoes.
+First, it has unique flavors that will go with the funeral potatoes.

 Second, it's crunchy.
 If funeral potatoes are a bit creamy, you have a winner.